evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/21-ai-services.md

 **Chapter 22 — Data Model**

-This chapter defines the logical and physical data model of the Coach Portal, including entities, aggregates, relationships, persistence strategies, Human Digital Twin structures, AI data requirements and domain ownership.
+This chapter defines the conceptual, logical and physical data models of the Nutritionist Portal, including entities, relationships, domain aggregates, persistence strategies, Human Digital Twin structures and integration with the shared EVOXA data platform.